jncahill/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "POSIXct" "POSIXt"
 ```

 ## What is mean total number of steps taken per day?

 **1. Calculate the total number of steps taken per day.**

+The total number of steps for each day are contained in the data frame 'Steps'.

 ```r
 Steps <- aggregate(activity$steps, list(activity$date), sum)